 193 1.
-Concurring parties may review and comment on undertakings pursuant to 194 6 Stipulation IV, VI, and VII and may raise objections according to Stipulation IX.
-195 196 D. 7 The Public 197 198] 1.
-The public may participate in public comment periods and review undertakings 199 8 according to Stipulation IV, and review and comment on the Trust's annual report in 200 8 accordance with Stipulation XIV.
+Concurring parties may review and comment on undertakings pursuant to 194 Stipulation IV, VI, and VII and may raise objections according to Stipulation IX.
+195 196 D. The Public 197 198 1.
+The public may participate in public comment periods and review undertakings 199 according to Stipulation IV, and review and comment on the Trust's annual report in 200 accordance with Stipulation XIV.
 201 202 II.
-CONTI NUING EDUCATION 203 204 A. 7 The Trust shall provide ongoing and appropriate training to Trust personnel involved in 205 tenance, repair, and rehabilitation of historic buildings, structures and housing units, and 206 ersonnel responsible for making decisions regarding maintenance, repair, and 207 ation at the Presidio.
-208 209 В. The Trust shall regularly organize, facilitate, or partner with outside organizations to 210 specialized crafts training programs in practical application of "The Secretary of the 211 s Standards for the Treatment of Historic Properties" (Secretary's Standards) and other 212 matter related to management of the NHLD to applicable Trust staff.
-213 subject II matter related to management of the TVIED to approache Trust starr.
-214 C. 7 The Trust shall provide training in conservation practices as applied to historic structures 215 aeological sites to Trust personnel for work at the Presidio.
-216 and aren acorogrear sites to Trust personner for work at the Freshero.
-217 D. 7 The Trust shall develop and implement an in-house training program to advise Trust 218 el of this PA and procedures, techniques, and related matters regarding the preservation of 219 ric properties located within Area B within six months of execution of this PA.
-The 220 will be repeated every other year thereafter.
-221 The so reposited overly some merculary 222 E. 7 The Trust shall provide guidance and available research materials, reports, NRHP forms, 223 n assessments, the Tenant Handbook, design standards, and all such materials in its 224 on that will assist tenants or other parties in designing projects that may affect historic 225 es at the Presidio, including the following: 226 propertie w we resided, merwang are rone wing.
-227 1 1.
-Provide guidance in Presidio design and construction standards as indicated in 228 t the Tenant Handbook and other verbal and written guidance materials.
-229 • To Tolland Halido ook and other vorous and written guidance materials.
-230 2.
+CONTINUING EDUCATION 203 202 A. The Trust shall provide ongoing and appropriate training to Trust personnel involved in 205 the maintenance, repair, and rehabilitation of historic buildings, structures and housing units, and 206 for all personnel responsible for making decisions regarding maintenance, repair, and 207 rehabilitation at the Presidio.
+208 209 B. The Trust shall regularly organize, facilitate, or partner with outside organizations to 210 provide specialized crafts training programs in practical application of "The Secretary of the 210 Interior's Standards for the Treatment of Historic Properties" (Secretary's Standards) and other 212 subject matter related to management of the NHLD to applicable Trust staff.
+213 214 C. The Trust shall provide training in conservation practices as applied to historic structures 215 and archaeological sites to Trust personnel for work at the Presidio.
+216 217 D. The Trust shall develop and implement an in-house training program to advise Trust 218 personnel of this PA and procedures, techniques, and related matters regarding the preservation of 219 the historic properties located within Area B within six months of execution of this PA.
+The 220 training will be repeated every other year thereafter.
+221 222 E. The Trust shall provide guidance and available research materials, reports, NRHP forms, 223 condition assessments, the Tenant Handbook, design standards, and all such materials in its 224 possession that will assist tenants or other parties in designing projects that may affect historic 225 properties at the Presidio, including the following: 226 227 1.
+Provide guidance in Presidio design and construction standards as indicated in 228 the Tenant Handbook and other verbal and written guidance materials.
+229 230 2.
 Provide guidance in the professional areas of historic preservation, architecture, 231 engineering, fire and life/safety, security, building construction, materials conservation, 232 historic architecture, historic landscape architecture, archaeology, and history as 233 appropriate.
-234 • PP1 235 3 3.
+234 235 3.
 Provide ongoing review in the disciplines of historic architecture, historic 236 landscape architecture, and archaeology, on historic building and landscape rehabilitation 237 designs, and advise project proponents as designs progress and on modifications to 238 scopes of work that will bring them into compliance with the Secretary's Standards.
-239 sopes of nork that will offing them into compliance with the secretary 5 standards.
-240 F. 7 The Trust shall detail the scope of professional development undertaken each year as part 241 rust's annual report in accordance with Stipulation XIV.
-242 01 110 11 os samen report in accordance with supermitting
+239 240 F. The Trust shall detail the scope of professional development undertaken each year as part 241 of the Trust's annual report in accordance with Stipulation XIV.
+242

-III.
-DOCUMENTATION, IDENTIFICATION, EVALUATION & ANALYSIS OF HISTORIC PROPERTIES
+243 III.
+DOCUMENTATION, IDENTIFICATION, EVALUATION & ANALYSIS OF HISTORIC 244 PROPERTIES